lilymtang/gear-list/README.md

 The following functionality is completed:

-- [x] User can add item to pack
+- [x] User can add to and delete items from My Items
-- [x] User can edit items in the pack through the editable table
+- [x] User can edit items in My Items through the editable table
-- [x] User can one click add items from their inventory to a pack
+- [x] User can one click add items from My Items to a pack
 - [x] User can see the total pack weight

 The following features are pending: